Quantitative Sciences Undergraduate Research Experience (QSURE)

 Undergraduates - Senior

 Note: this opportunity encourages applications from community college students.Description: The QSURE internship program is designed for motivated undergraduate students with a passion for quantitative science.
 Each student will be paired with an expert mentor to work on an individual, data-driven research project that aims to answer pressing questions in cancer.
 The program will provide hands-on skills in biostatistics, epidemiology, health outcomes, and/or computational oncology.
-The QSURE program is funded by the National Cancer Institute.
+The QSURE program is supported by the National Cancer Institute and the MSK Society.

 QSURE interns will receive training in scientific as well as career development skills, including: